Play Out is an organization that produces engaging, interactive concerts for families.

 Caitlin Sullivan is a cellist, producer, and educator based in New York City.

 One of the earliest recipients of Carnegie Hall’s Ensemble Connect Fellowship, Caitlin discovered her passion for arts advocacy, and has been nurturing her skill for developing interactive concert experiences ever since.
-She has been a visitor to schools, universities, hospitals, retirement homes, correctional facilities, museums, and concert spaces as a performer and teaching artist for numerous ensembles, facilitating environments that encourage personal connections to classical music and beyond.
+She has visited schools, universities, hospitals, retirement homes, correctional facilities, museums, and concert spaces as a performer and teaching artist for numerous ensembles.
+She creates environments that encourage personal connections to classical music and beyond.

-Currently the Artist Leader for Education Programming for The Knights, Caitlin has designed multiple interactive family concerts at the Clark Art Institute, Museum of Art and Design, Lighthouse Works on Fishers Island, as well as the Queens Theater and Brooklyn Children’s Museum as part of the WQXR Classical Kids Fair.
+Currently the Director of Education Programming for The Knights, Caitlin has designed over a dozen interactive family concerts performed at the Clark Art Institute, Museum of Art and Design, Lighthouse Works on Fishers Island, as well as the Queens Theater and Brooklyn Children’s Museum as part of the WQXR Classical Kids Fair.
+She has overseen partnerships with USDAN Summer Camp for the Arts, the New York Philharmonic, and others.

 As a cellist, Caitlin has performed with, recorded, and toured extensively with The Knights and the New York Philharmonic, making regular appearances at Lincoln Center and Carnegie Hall with these ensembles, as well as multiple concert tours throughout the United States, Europe, and Asia.

 Caitlin released her solo debut album, A Page From, on the New Amsterdam label, and a solo single, Quasi Una Sarabanda, with Long Echo Records.
-Composers that have written solo cello pieces for her include Mary Kouyoumdjian, Gabriel Kahane, Michelle Barzel Ross, and her husband, Nicholas Britell, with whom she has also recorded on his film and television scores.
+Composers who have written solo cello pieces for her include Mary Kouyoumdjian, Gabriel Kahane, Michelle Barzel Ross, and her husband, Nicholas Britell, with whom she has also recorded on his film and television scores.
+Caitlin was a featured soloist in Britell’s music with the San Fransisco Symphony, as part of their SoundBox Series.

 photo by Michelle Ross